Wixel/GUMP/README.markdown

 ```

+Please see `examples/custom_validator.php` for further information.

-Remember to create a public methods with the correct parameter types and counts.
+Remember to create a public methods with the correct parameter types and parameter counts.

-For filter methods, prepend the method name with "filter_".
+* For filter methods, prepend the method name with "filter_".
-For validator methods, prepend the method name with "validate_".
+* For validator methods, prepend the method name with "validate_".

 Running the examples:
 ------------------